juicegodlivin/micro-website/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer
+## Roadmap

-This project is for educational and research purposes.
-Users are responsible for ensuring their use complies with applicable laws and regulations.
-The developers are not responsible for any misuse of this software.
+- [ ] Advanced AI prediction models
+- [ ] Multi-chain support (Ethereum, Polygon)
+- [ ] Mobile app development
+- [ ] Advanced charting and technical analysis
+- [ ] Social trading features
+- [ ] DAO governance integration

 ## Support

+For support, please:
-For support, please open an issue on the GitHub repository or contact the development team.
+- Open an issue on the GitHub repository
+- Join our Discord community
+- Check the documentation at `/docs.html`

 ---

-**Erevos Intelligence** - Dark operations intelligence for the modern era.
+**Micro AI Agent Stack** - Next-generation prediction markets powered by AI intelligence.